lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 ![](https://raw.githubusercontent.com/lfenzo/ml-solar-sao-paulo/master/img/overview_p1_borderless.png "Procedure 1: site-specific training schematic view. ")

 The first step was to obtain site-specific models trained and tuned with historical meteorological data collected in each one of the collection sites of the area of study.
 The models and predictions in this procedure are said to be "site-specific" in the sense that, in this stage, no data is shared across stations; all training and tuning carried out in station `s0` is performed only with data from `s0`.
 This is only possible bacause all stations follow the same standards when recording meteorological data.
-The dataset use to train the models to predict $\hat{R}_{ts + 1}$, the ratiation for the next hour, followed the given format:
+The dataset used to train the models to predict $\hat{R}_{ts + 1}$, the ratiation for the next hour, followed the given format:

 $$ (ts, B, D, H, P, T, R, W_s, W_d) \rightarrow \hat{R}_{ts + 1} $$